 Some of these may seem very low and simple.
 But these simple things can have a tremendous impact on the recipient, filling the greatest need at that time in their life.
 It is hard to put a value on such things as showing empathy and simply listening to someone who needs to express their grief and concerns.
 Giving someone some direction, respectfully showing them steps to take, the right way to go, and “opening doors” through your contacts to assist someone may be of tremendous help.
 What is the value of time spent with another human being who just needs someone to be there with them, or of encouraging someone who is discouraged?

 Some who have been helpers are mentioned in Romans 16.
-Phoebe was commended by Paul in verse 1–2: “I commend to you Phoebe our sister, who is a servant of the church in Cenchrea, that you may receive her in the Lord in a manner worthy of the saints, and assist her in whatever business she has need of you; for indeed she has been a helper of many and of myself also.”
+The Apostle Paul commended Pheobe in verses 1–2: “I commend to you Phoebe our sister, who is a servant of the church in Cenchrea, that you may receive her in the Lord in a manner worthy of the saints, and assist her in whatever business she has need of you; for indeed she has been a helper of many and of myself also.”
 In verses 3–4, Paul mentions “Priscilla and Aquila, my fellow workers in Christ Jesus, who risked their own necks for my life, to whom not only I give thanks, but also all the churches of the Gentiles.”
 In verse 6 he mentions Mary, “who labored much for us.”
-These followers of Christ used their gifts in service to God and the Work He was doing through the Apostle Paul.
+These followers of Christ used their gifts in service to God and the Work He was doing through Paul.